dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 list, and the initializer list contains an expression which is not potentially constant.

-Moreover, for every `<constObjectExpression>` invoking a constructor of _D_, a compile-time error occurs if the result of substituting actual arguments of the constructor invocation into one of the above mentioned initializing expressions or initializer list elements yields an expression which is not constant.
+Moreover, for every constant expression which is an instance creation that invokes a constructor of _D_, a compile-time error occurs if the result of substituting actual arguments of the constructor invocation into one of the above mentioned initializing expressions or initializer list elements yields an expression which is not constant.

+*This is the same as the existing check on constant constructor invocations, but it applies to two new pieces of syntax.*

 Consider a class, mixin class, enum, or extension type declaration _D_ with a primary constructor *(note that it cannot be a `<mixinApplicationClass>`,